Caetano Ernesto Plastino

 GUSTAVO DE AZEVEDO TORRECILHA Reflection and art criticism: Hegel and the aesthetics of modernity Doctorate Degree

-RAQUEL DE FRAGA LOPES The hermeneutic interpretation of poetry in Gadamer Master's degree
+RAQUEL DE FRAGA LOPES The hermeneutical interpretation of poetry in Gadamer Master's degree

 José Carlos Estêvão